internetarchive/sandcrawler/proposals/2020_pdf_meta_thumbnails.md

 Kafka Schema is raw image bytes as message body; sha1sum of PDF as the key.
 No compression, 12x partitions.

-Topic name is `sandcrawler-ENV.thumbnail-SIZE-png`.
+Kafka topic name is `sandcrawler-ENV.pdf-thumbnail-SIZE-TYPE` (eg, `sandcrawler-qa.pdf-thumbnail-180px-jpg`).
 Thus, topic name contains the "metadata" of thumbail size/shape.

 Have decided to use JPEG thumbnails, 180px wide (and max 300px high, though width restriction is almost always the limiting factor).
 This size matches that